contao/docs/docs/manual/article-management/content-elements/file-elements.en.md

 ### Preview settings

 {{% notice info %}}
-The PHP extension Imagick must be installed on the server to enjoy this feature.
+The PHP extension Imagick or Gmagick must be installed on the server to enjoy this feature.
 {{% /notice %}}

 **Show preview images:** Here you can view the preview images of the selected files.